casangi/casadocs/docs/api/casaconfig.rst

 ::

-   -h, --help               show this help message and exit --configfile CONFIGFILE  location of the user configuration file --noconfig               do not load user configuration file --nositeconfig           do not load site configuration file --startupfile STARTFILE  path to user's startup file
+   -h, --help               show this help message and exit --configfile CONFIGFILE  path to the user configuration file --noconfig               do not load user configuration file --nositeconfig           do not load site configuration file --startupfile STARTFILE  path to user's startup file